 With the remarkably low unemployment rate, 2018 is the year of the job seeker.
 Employers are faced with the challenge of creatively finding top talent to fill their open positions.
 This means that career opportunities are available just about everywhere we look.
-Utilizing these different avenues can give you a break from the typical application process and get your information directly in the hands of hiring managers.
+Utilizing different avenues, such as social media, can give you a break from the typical application process and get your information directly in the hands of hiring managers.

 1. Facebook Jobs